 We had to go after him.

 Outside the room Bolschy and I were having a ball.
 Now that we had his phone and he could see us, we were pretending to be perusing, looking through all his messages and photos, surfing, all the stuff you don’t want two mates doing.
-We watched Dange the teacher’s-pet, squirming and gesticulating, wondering what irreversible damage we were doing to his beloved phone.
+We watched Dange the teacher’s-pet, squirming, wondering what irreversible damage we were doing to his beloved phone.

 We were halted by the exceedingly attractive middle-aged teacher who accidently sat on me earlier.